bobmahalo/DTCC/Derivatives.md

 Another word for options contracts.
-The primary driver of liquidity.
-The method that has allowed for synthetic share creation by future dated expirations.
+The primary driver of [[liquidity]].
+The method that has allowed for [[synthetic share]] creation by future dated expirations.

 Their origins are often debated.
 ![[Untitled 4 6.jpg]]